-Now …… I got wind of this service 6 months prior but it took me sometime to discover what it was all about, despite a lot of ‘digging’.
-I had previously heard of other elements of this service whereby the drug is delivered directly to patient’s house for self injection, injection by a trained carer or for injection at a third-party site such a local GP (PCP).
+Now …… I got wind of this service 6 months prior to joining it but it took me some time to discover what it was all about, despite a lot of ‘digging’.
+I had previously heard of other elements of this service whereby the drug is delivered directly to patient’s house for self-injection, injection by a trained carer or for injection at a third-party site such as a local GP (PCP).
 However, the service I’ve signed up for is none of those, this is a service where a trained nurse will come to my house and administer the injection.
 Happy days.
-Royal Bournemouth Hospital is actively promoting the scheme to patients being administered Lanreotide.
+My subscribing hospital (Royal Bournemouth) is actively promoting the scheme to patients being administered Lanreotide.
 But …..
 It was also suggested to me that not all hospitals are making the service available.
 If this of interest to other UK patients, I suggest you initially make contact with your specialist nurse or doctor and enquire (….. and if it was me, I would ask why not if they’re not making it available!).
 I’ve documented all I know but happy to chat more with UK patients about the scheme.

-What about outside UK?
+What about Lanreotide at home outside UK?

 1. The Netherlands.
 I attended ENETS Barcelona and sat in on a presentation from a Nurse in The Netherlands who described a similar scheme.
 The presentation was entitled Home Injection Service for Somatostatin Analogues so may also include Octreotide.
 Contact is Wanda Geilvoet at the Erasmus Medical Centre in Rotterdam.

 2. USA.
 Ipsen US appears to have a similar scheme through their Ipsen Cares program.
 It’s called “Home Health Administration (HHA)”.
 This is available for patients who are unable to receive their Somatuline Depot injections at the doctor’s office.
-Eligible patients can have a nurse visit their home to administer their injections.
+Eligible patients can have a nurse visit their homes to administer their injections.
 There is no cost to the patient for this option.
 HHA must be requested by the doctor and the patient must be enrolled in IPSEN CARES.
 The Nurse HHA Program is an additional offering of IPSEN CARES available via a doctor for all eligible patients prescribed Somatuline Depot.

 • A physician must prescribe Somatuline Depot to be administered by Nurse